nmfs-fish-tools/SSMSE/JOSS/paper.md

 effort and selectivity of all fisheries affecting the population; and consider: the spatial distribution of the population and any critical environmental covariates or species interactions.
-OMs should be calibrated (or “conditioned”) on available data to ensure that model protjections are consistent with historical observations [@punt2014].
+OMs should be calibrated (or “conditioned”) on available data to ensure that model projections are consistent with historical observations [@punt2014].
 Due to the many considerations, developing sufficient OMs is time-intensive.